PedroHqdeS/etl_architecture/README.md

 and ready to use.

 # Code Structure
-The developed code follows the below structure:
+The developed code to perform the ETL process follows the below structure:
 ```
 └── etl_architecture
 |    └── connectors